 - This event has passed.

-This is the focus of “In Science We Trust?
-The Role of Science in a Democracy,” a free conversation with Gail Wells on Wednesday, January 24th, 2018 at 6:00pm at Chetco Community Public Library, 405 Alder Street, Brookings.
-This program is hosted by Chetco Community Public Library and Friends of the Chetco Library and sponsored by Oregon Humanities.
+This is the focus of “Fish Tales: Traditions and Challenges of Seafood in Oregon,” a free conversation with Jennifer Burns Bright.
+This program is hosted by The Chetco Community Public Library and Friends of the Chetco Library.

 Jennifer Burns Bright is a food and travel writer based in Port Orford, Oregon.
 She recently retired from teaching at the University of Oregon, where she researched desire in twentieth-century literature, led a faculty research group in the emerging discipline of food studies, and won a national pedagogy award for a team-taught, interdisciplinary class on bread.
 She holds a PhD from the University of California at Irvine and a Master Food Preserver certification.
 As a community organizer linking local producers and consumers, Bright often speaks and teaches at events.
 Her writing appears in Gastronomica, Oregon Quarterly, NPR’s The Salt, AAA’s Via, and Eugene Magazine, among others.